esper-io/console_docs/docs/geofence/deletefromdevice.md

-Step 2: Choose the‘ Devices on Fence’ tab.
+Step 2: Choose the "Devices on Fence" tab.